 How much money to take on the circuit

-I’d suggest to have minimum NRP 2200/US$20 per person per day, some days you might spend less some days more, it will be enough to buy 3 meals, a couple of teas and pay accommodation.
+I’d suggest having a minimum NRP 2200/US$20 per person per day, some days you might spend less some days more, it will be enough to buy 3 meals, a couple of teas and pay accommodation.
 Note!
 If you don’t use any water filter system and buy water along the way add NRP 100-200/US$1-2 per day.

-For a comfortable walk without counting every dollar to make sure you have enough to last you till the end I’d suggest to budget NRP 2500-3000/US$22-27 per person per day.
+For a comfortable walk without counting every dollar to make sure you have enough to last you till the end, I’d suggest budgeting NRP 2500-3000/US$22-27 per person per day.
 Note!
-Always add some extra days to your itinerary in case you get sick, the weather is too bad to continue, you need more time to acclimatize etc. It’s fine if you have some extra money left better than not having enough.
+Always add some extra days to your itinerary in case you get sick, the weather is too bad to continue, you need more time to acclimatize, etc. It’s fine if you have some extra money left better than not having enough.

 How much money we spent on the Annapurna circuit, 15 days, 2 people

 - Food and tea – NRP 54 000/US$484

 - Permits – NRP 10000/US$90 (NRP 5000/US$45 per person)